 A copyright notice is a lifesaver for everyone.
 It can be included by adding the Inline Text element and can include the circular “c” symbol.
 The year of publication and name of the copyright owner should also be mentioned.

 Encourage Interaction in the Footer with Newspaper Theme

 Once visitors reach the footer, give them something to do while they’re there.
 Include a Subscription box if you intend to deliver updates by email, or use the Call-to-Action element to invite them to a different page and continue scrolling through the content.

-Keep in mind that the fonts in the footer have to be smaller than the ones used by the page body.
-Think about the color to use for the background and text, create contrast so that each line is noticeable for the audience easily.
+Remember: fonts in the footer have to be smaller than the ones used by the page’s body.
+Think about the color you use for the background and text, create contrast so that each line is noticeable.
 For more information on choosing appropriate fonts, check out our typography blog post here.

 Spacing is essential for the layout of your footer.
 Leave plenty of room for each section so that lines aren’t too cramped or uninviting.
 Think in terms of hierarchy: what do you want the visitors to notice first?
 Your company’s logo or the subscription box?
 Make the most important element stand out from the rest.
 You can do that by changing size on the element, adding padding and margins to the column, row, or individual items in your footer.

-Have you designed a footer with Newspaper Theme, yet?
-Show us your incredible and fantastic results in the comment box below! ?
+Have you designed a footer with Newspaper Theme yet?
+Show us your wonderful results in the comment box below!